hubchain/tech-challenge-frontend/README.md

 # Hubchain Frontend Tech Challenge

 Hey Front-End developer.
 Welcome.

-Your mission, should you choose to accept it, is to carve out 16 hours and create a single page app (SPA) using the [Blockchain Developer API](https://www.blockchain.com/api).
+To protect the world from vilains are hero's mission!
+Your mission, should you choose to accept it, is to carve out up to 16 hours and create a single page application (SPA) to build up the best team using [Disney Marvel's Amazing API](https://developer.marvel.com/).
+Your application should show a random vilain to be defeated and then allow a registered user to create an awesome 3-to-7 hero team.

 > **Hey this is important!**
 > We hope you can spend about 8 hours on this project.
 If you can finish faster -- great!
 If not, limit yourself and don't spend much longer than 16 hours MAX.

-Our developers are struggling to track Bitcoin's price so they can buy or sell it.
-As you know a developer's day is quite busy, so they need find out the best moment to make their move.

-Your application should allow the developer to register his buy price and let him know how much he had won (or lose).
-Use the [Blockchain Developer API](https://www.blockchain.com/api) in order to display the Bitcoin rate in BRL and USD.

-The web app must consist of a login page, a page where the user can register/watch his entries and a page where he can see the list of prices returned from Blockchain.
+To create the application you can use any of these technologies:

+- AngularJS
+- ReactJS
+- VueJS

-## Requirements for a valid solution
+## Must Have Requirements

-- Readme explaining how to run the project
+- A Readme explaining how to run the project
-- You can start it from scratch or use a bootstrap project
-- It must be a Single Page Application
+- Must be a Single Page Application
-- It must be implemented with AngularJS (1.x)
-- Include tests (at least unit tests)
-- It should be responsive
+- Must be web responsive
 - Modularize whenever possible, avoid monster components
-- The accepted credentials for the login page are any hubchain email address ( i.e. yourname@hubchain.com) the password "hubchain".
+- Use these credentials: challenge@hubchain.com / hubchain.

 ## Nice to have

 - Deployed code (use Github Pages or any cloud service you desire)
 - Static typed javascript
 - Linted code